-3.26 Create a vibrant interchange and focal point around the East Midlands Hub Station providing a distinctive sense of arrival to the area.
-This should be complemented by world class public transport, active travel and digital connectivity, which link existing and new communities to the station and each other and reduce reliance on private vehicles.
+3.26 Create a vibrant interchange and focal point around the East Midlands Hub Stationrailway station providing a distinctive sense of arrival to the area.
+This should be complemented by world classexcellent public transport, active travel and digital connectivity, which link existing and new communities to the station and each other and reduce reliance on private vehicles.